Crafts | Kids

 • our rating of the project (1-5 stars)

-You should design your own system along with your family.
+You should design your own system for tracking successful (or unsuccessful!) crafts for kids along with your entire family.
 One of our favorite parts is coming up with the rating because it’s something everyone who worked on the project has to reach together.
-This might sound like a hassle, but research shows that coming up with a common rating like this promotes empathy: you have to think about what other people took from it, not just your own experience.

 We don’t always agree, but almost always we figure out some compromise.
 I rate this one, you rate the next?
 Average our ratings?
 Rate just one part that we both agree on?